abarker/typped/doc/sphinx_docs/dispatching.rst

 ``def_construct`` differ, however, overloading on types is assumed for the construct.

+Note that identity of constructs does *not* involve preconditions functions.
+This is mainly because of the difficulty of determining when two preconditions functions are identical in the sense of computing the same thing.
+The construct labels are in a sense serving as labels for preconditions functions.

-Recall that function overloading based on argument types is used for syntactical constructs which parse the same (i.e., using the same handler function) but which are then resolved into different semantic objects based on the actual types of the arguments which are processed at parse-time.
+Recall that function overloading based on argument types is used for syntactical constructs which parse the same (i.e., with the same preconditions and using the same handler function) but which are then resolved into different semantic objects based on the actual types of the arguments which are processed at parse-time.
 Overloading can also involve the type of the function's return value.

 When overloading is determined on a ``def_construct`` call any previous type signatures and any data associated with those signatures (such as AST data and